10 Unconventional Relationship Tips How to Stop Overthinking in a Relationship

 Writing this article really brought back a lot of bitter memories of how I used to be.

-I overanalyzed every little detail about what boyfriend said and how he expressed his feelings when we were together.
-It became so sickening that I realized if I didn’t do anything about it, this addiction will consume my life and I will be the only one to blame.
+I overanalyzed every little detail about what my boyfriend said and how he expressed his feelings when we were together.
+It became so sickening that I realized if I didn’t do anything about it, this addiction would consume my life and I will be the only one to blame.

 Why is Overthinking an Addiction?